betterplace/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 This is a typical user flow when you use the ThirdPartyApp custom donation form for organisations:

 1. A donor visits your web application
-2. You direct the user to you donation area
+2. You direct the user to your donation area
 3. … and from there to the custom donation form on betterplace.org
 4. The donation takes place on betterplace.org
 5. We redirect the user back to your page and provide callback parameters